AnushkaaBansal/CRONDA/README.md

 CRONDA is an open-source tool designed to automate the management and cleanup of Google Cloud Storage (GCS) buckets.
 It provides both a web interface and CLI for managing cloud resources efficiently.

-## Features

-- 🖥️ Modern web dashboard for bucket management
-- 🔍 Automatic scanning of old and unused buckets
-- 🏷️ Tag-based bucket organization
-- 🗑️ Safe deletion with confirmation and dry-run options
-- 📊 Analytics and reporting
-- 🔐 Authentication and authorization
-- ⚡ CLI for automation and scripting
-- 📝 Detailed deletion history

 ## Installation

 ### Prerequisites